 Sip on some ginger tea and snack on some nuts while reading magazines in the post-treatment relaxation lounge.
 Each chair is in its own private pod, each with front-row view of the city from 35 floors up – a nice way to end the entire experience.” – Amy Greenburg

 The experience: “As I was enthusiastically greeted at the hotel entrance, I explained I was heading to the spa.
 One of the welcoming doormen offered to escort me – making easy small talk on the way.
 Upon entering the neutrally decorated spa reception with ocean references, (think driftwood walls), I was again greeted with a warm smile.

 The Cove is a new massage offered by the W, designed to replicate the ocean that the hotel overlooks.
 Long relaxing strokes and gentle muscle rolling – it is divine.
 I’d asked my therapist to focus on my tension-heavy shoulders and loved how she managed to tenderly work out a whole year’s worth of knots!
 The Away Spa is one of the most beautiful spas I have ever been into.
 The staff are exceptionally professional and attentive.
 It was the most delightful way to spend an afternoon.
 I felt incredible right after – totally relaxed and ready to face my toddlers!” – Kel Flanders

 Psst… Don’t forget your swimwear and enjoy the rejuvenating spa facilities afterwards (including a sauna, steam room, vitality pools and cool experiential showers)!

-What: Chakra Balancing Body Massage (from $60 for 30 minutes)
+What: Chakra Balancing Body Massage

 The experience: “This full body massage is a combination of deep-tissue massage and reflexology using essential oils.
 I chose patchouli from the menu of aromatherapy oils as it’s an old favourite of mine, from my hippy days.